What Kind of Theologian Are You?

-Because all Christians answer questions like, “Who is God?” and “Who is Jesus?”, we’re all theologians to some degree.
+All Christians are theologians to some degree.
+Christians (and even non-Christians) answer questions like, “Who is God?” and “Who is Jesus?”

 R.C.
 Sproul states the following in Knowing Scripture and raises an important issue: